daikonmaster/Store_location_analysis/README.md

 # Store_location_analysis
 Geospatial analysis for Silpo store location in Kyiv

-## To view complete notebook with maps click here:
+## To view complete notebook with maps I recommedn domloading it, as it will not probably render maps on Github

 ## Project Overview
 This project analyses the correlation between population metric and store performance metric, builds a location scoring model, and recommends top locations for new stores.